Thread#

 Best practices#

-• Move, don’t copy — threads are move-only, use std::move() for ownership transfer
+• Move, don’t copy — use std::move() for ownership transfer

-• Synchronize shared data — use mutexes to protect data accessed by multiple threads
+• Synchronize shared data — unprotected access from multiple threads causes data races

 Common pitfalls#